Information Geometry and Asymptotic Theory for SMML Estimators: Introduction

-The aim of this paper is to develop an asymptotic theory for strict minimum message length (SMML) estimators in regular parametric models.
 We make four main contributions.
-First, we give an information-geometric characterisation of optimal SMML partitions, showing that, asymptotically, they are induced by weighted Fisher--Voronoi tessellations in parameter space, pulled back through the maximum likelihood estimator.
-Second, we show that each SMML codepoint admits an asymptotic weighted-average representation in terms of the maximum likelihood estimates associated with observations in its cell.
-Third, we use these results to establish consistency of the SMML estimator and its convergence at the usual parametric rate.
-Fourth, for exponential family models, we show that the SMML partition is induced by a polyhedral partition of sufficient-statistic space.
+First, we characterise SMML codepoints as KL projections of conditional cell distributions onto the model family, making explicit the entropy--cross-entropy structure of the SMML objective.
+Second, under~a high-resolution local asymptotic normality (LAN) regime, we show that SMML partitions are asymptotically the pullback, through the maximum-likelihood estimator (MLE), of~weighted Fisher--Rao Voronoi tessellations in parameter space.
+Third, in~the same regime, we derive an asymptotic weighted-average representation of the SMML codepoints and use it to establish consistency and the usual \(n^{-1/2}\) parametric rate.
+Fourth, for~exponential families, we show that SMML codepoints satisfy moment matching and that the induced partition is polyhedral in sufficient-statistic space, connecting SMML to KL/Bregman centroids and dually flat geometry.

+Our exponential-family results are closely related to Dowty's work on SMML estimators with continuous sufficient statistics~\cite{Dowty13}.
+Dowty showed that the regions of such estimators are convex polytopes described in terms of assertions and coding probabilities.
+We obtain the corresponding polyhedral structure in the countable sample-space setting and connect it to KL projection, Bregman centroids, and~the asymptotic Fisher--Rao quantisation developed here.
+The~covering interpretation used below is also related to the distinguishable-distribution perspective of Balasubramanian and of Myung~et~al.~\cite{Balasubramanian97,MyungEtAl00}, where Fisher--Rao volume is interpreted as a count of statistically distinguishable probability distributions.
+Whereas that work concerns model selection and geometric model complexity, the~present paper studies how SMML induces a finite entropy-coded codebook and partition within a fixed parametric~model.

 The remainder of the paper is organised as follows.
-Section~\ref{sec:regularity} introduces the regularity conditions and the asymptotic quantisation framework used throughout.
-Section~\ref{sec:fisherrao} establishes the connection between SMML partitions and weighted Fisher--Voronoi tessellations, and derives the weighted-average representation of SMML codepoints.
-Section~\ref{sec:consistency} proves consistency and the associated rate of convergence of the SMML estimator.
-Section~\ref{sec:expfam} specialises the general theory to exponential families and describes the resulting polyhedral structure in sufficient-statistic space.
-Section~\ref{sec:discussion} concludes with a brief discussion of implications and possible extensions.
+Section~\ref{sec:regularity} introduces the regularity conditions and the asymptotic quantisation framework.
+Section~\ref{sec:fisherrao} establishes the connection between SMML partitions and weighted Fisher--Rao Voronoi tessellations, and~derives the weighted-average representation of SMML codepoints.
+Section~\ref{sec:consistency} gives the statistical consequences, including the consistency and the \(n^{-1/2}\) convergence rate.
+Section~\ref{sec:expfam} specialises the theory to exponential families, where codepoints become KL/Bregman centroids and the partition is polyhedral in sufficient-statistic space.
+Section~\ref{sec:discussion} discusses connections with entropy-based coding, information-theoretic quantisation, and~possible extensions.